ThaddeusNeuro/Viewor/README.md

 Viewor
-TopLevel Directory Structur
+TopLevel Directory Structure
 Android/ viewer (to start)
-Wayland/ using OpenGL (dirct)
+Wayland/ using OpenGL (direct)
-XMotif/  using OpenGL in an XWindow viwere
+XMotif/  using OpenGL in an XWindow viwer
 Direct/  write directly to framebuffer